A Wealth Tax will never work

 Things are only worth what others are willing to part with

 By the time one has actually determined what is owned and what its financial value is, how are you going to tax it?
-Then every year you're going to have to g through this process again.
+Then every year you're going to have to go through this process.

 This will not be the most effective use of Tax authority resources.
 This on top of the fact, that Tax authority resources are never used effectively anyway.
 Huge amounts of waste and inefficiencies exist within these organisations anyway.